mmullerx4/MM.Portfolio/portfolio.md

 ### 🌿 Santa's Friends Employment (Class Project – Fictional Cause)

 - **Description:** Designed a one page design for a fictional cause.
 This creative and slightly zany fictional cause was designed to showcase originality and design flexibility.
 Prototypes were created in **Adobe XD** for both large screen and mobile.
-The final site was built in **WordPress**, with all **styling done by hand-coded CSS** (use of Divi was allowed only for structure, not for styling).
+Built in WordPress using Divi for layout, with all custom styling done via hand-coded CSS..
 _Note: The hosted site is no longer available, but design PDFs are provided below._
 - **Tools:** Adobe XD → WordPress (Divi)
 - **Output:** Large screen and mobile layouts